Weizenbaum Institute for the Networked Society

-The project group coordinated the successful Berlin application for the “German Internet Institute”.
+The project group coordinated the successful Berlin application for the “German Internet Institute”, named Weizenbaum Institute for the Networked Society.
 Funded by the Federal Ministry of Education and Research with 50 million euro over the coming five years, the new institute will investigate the interactions between digitalization and society from an interdisciplinary perspective and establish 80 new research positions, distributed between the WZB and seven partner institutions in Berlin und Brandenburg (FU, HU, TU, UdK Berlin, Fraunhofer FOKUS and University of Potsdam).

-Two of the Internet Institute’s new research groups, one of them focussing on “Democracy and digitalization” and a second group, analysing “Quantification and regulation”, will be linked to the project group.
+Two of the Internet Institute’s new research groups, one of them focussing on “Democracy and digitalization” and a second group, analysing “Quantification and regulation”, are part of the project group "The Internet Policy Field".

 Contact person: Iris Cseke